How to Spot and Stop Retail Employee TheftRetail

 The majority of employee theft occurs at the POS terminal or register and can be identified by analyzing deviations from Key Performance Indicators (KPIs) and statistical norms.
 By using modern technology to easily identify these exceptions through data analytics and reporting, retailers can avoid having to sift through hours of video surveillance and transactional history.
 Retailers and Loss Prevention professionals can then investigate and use CCTV to confirm whether or not employee theft is occurring and determine the best way to handle dishonest associates.

-Based on industry best practices, our own experiences, and the experience of 20/20 Data Analytics users, below are the most common indicators that employee theft may be occurring at your retail stores:
+Based on industry best practices, our own experiences, and the experience of our users, below are the most common indicators that employee theft may be occurring at your retail stores:

 Issued & Redeemed Gift Cards

 Monitor gift cards used in employee purchases, the number of gift cards issued at each location, and an overall gift card payment purchase summary.

 Refunds, Exchanges, Discounts, and Price Adjustments